davidyell/Learning-Express-MTG-Api/README.md

 :mortar_board: I bought an excellent Typescript course on Udemy.
 [Understanding TypeScript - 2022 Edition](https://www.udemy.com/course/understanding-typescript/)

 :tv: They also have a great YouTube channel [Academind](https://www.youtube.com/academind)

-# :hammer_and_wrench: TODO
- - [x] Setup correct auto-reload and restart Express when files change in package.json
- - [x] Normalise the database to separate cards and counts
- - [ ] Implement a basic Docker container
- - [ ] Automated card data download and install into database
- - [x] Allow the database to be built, rather than downloaded from the repo
- - [x] Code for formatting api response shapes
- - [x] Aggregate count of players decks, and decks cards
- - [x] Create a deck
- - [x] Edit a deck
- - [x] Delete a deck
- - [x] Validation when creating decks - 4 card max, cast colours with no matching lands, 15 card sideboard, more than 4 lands, etc
- - [x] Specific card endpoint, for FE to see a certain card?
- - [x] Players endpoint
- - [x] Get database under 100mb by removing extra card tables and columns
- - [ ] Aggregate deck meta and persist to data storage. eg, Card type counts, mana curve, count by colour, etc
- - [ ] Validator for alternative build formats than Constructed / Standard
- - [x] Enhance validation for multi-colour cards
- - [ ] Validate decks for legality
- - [x] Github action to run tests against PRs
- - [ ] Create CI sqlite3 import script which reduces the data inserted
- - [x] Complete open api spec response body definitions
- - [x] Refactor shared open api spec responses into schemas
- - [ ] Work to better encapsulate request data validation so it's not all in the controller
- - [ ] Refactor Prisma to make models singular `const card: Card`, check if it changes the client api `prisma.card.findMany()`
- - [ ] Refactor edit functionality to cope with optional payload properties, like updating a deck name, but not it's cards
- - [ ] Maybe add a sub-resource for sideboards? `/api/decks/{deckId}/sideboard`

  ## License